openjamoses/EASE2022/README.md

 We also include the raw dataset in a folder raw, that contains the raw data of the Dockerfiles and dockerimages.
 Both as a processed csv files and unprocessed Dockefiles or docker dockerimages.

 Sample examples of the Dockerfiles or docker images can be found in the folder named samples.
+> Please note that due to the storage limitation of Git, we could not store the docker images layers in Git, therefore in the folder sample-images only contain the examples of the docker image manifest and configuration files for the few randomly selected images.
+Moreover, using our code provided in the `analyse-docker` you can still download these images directly from docker hub and reproduce the similar results.